 At the same time, in our community, the capacity for companion animal adoption exceeds the population of homeless and surrendered companion animals.
 We have reached this point by investing in outreach, low-cost spay/neuter, and other programs designed to address common causes of overpopulation.

-Safely transporting animals from overpopulated areas to communities with high demand for adoption significantly reduces euthanasia of healthy and adoptable animals in source communities and ensures that destination communities can meet the demand for adoptable animals while reducing reliance on commercial breeding operations.
+Safely transporting animals from overpopulated areas to communities with high demand for adoption significantly reduces the euthanasia of healthy and adoptable animals in source communities and ensures that destination communities can meet the demand for adoptable animals while reducing reliance on commercial breeding operations.

 The relationship between source and destination organizations must be balanced.
-Well-resourced destination shelters have the capacity to treat and place animals with medical and behavioral conditions as well young highly desirable animals.
+Well-resourced destination shelters have the capacity to treat and place animals with medical and behavioral conditions as well as young highly desirable animals.
 Empowering source shelters to make decisions about which animals to transport ensures that they retain a highly desirable population of animals to support adoption in their own communities.
 Transported animals must not displace local animals in need.

 We are committed to supporting source organizations through mentorship and by sharing resources and expertise.
-Covering the costs of transport and the reducing costs to care for transported animals allows source shelters to invest resources in programs designed to overcome specific challenges in their communities.
+Covering the costs of transport and reducing costs to care for transported animals allows source shelters to invest resources in programs designed to overcome specific challenges in their communities.
 As source communities mature, the need for transport will diminish.